 The acclaimed cultural festival, “Bonjour India”, first launched with resounding success in 2009-2010, presented a hundred different shows during its second edition in 2013.
-The third will be held in 2017.
+The third is being held in 2017-2018.

-In the field of higher education, there are approximately 4,000 Indian students in France, a number that is growing swiftly.
+In the field of higher education, over 5, 500 Indian students and scientists chose France in 2017, a number that is growing swiftly.
 France’s target is to reach the 10,000 mark by 2020.

 Apart from an attractive visa policy, France’s carries out a twofold endeavour: support to scholarship programmes, and Indian and French institutions for developing inter-university agreements.
 Several agreements are currently being negotiated (academic mobility, recognition of each other’s degrees), while others have been signed for encouraging more Indian scholars to study in France.

 People-to-people contacts between France and India are also increasing with the development of tourism.
 The facilitation of visa procedures, with visa issuance within 48 hours and the implementation of biometrics, has encouraged this trend.
 Annually, around 6,00,000 Indian tourists visit France, which desires to host them in greater numbers.